-Sociology at Durham is grounded in the Department's four core research themes.
+Sociology at Durham is grounded in the Department's five core research themes.
 We welcome candidates for our research degrees who are interested in developing their own thesis in an area that intersects with these and where we have staff available to supervise.
-Our themes include:

 The following research degrees are offered:

-The Department’s research activity focuses on four main research themes, around which we organise research groups of staff and postgraduate researchers to share and develop research ideas and practices.
+The Department’s research activity focuses on five main research themes, around which we organise research groups of staff and postgraduate researchers to share and develop research ideas and practices.
 These groups are currently: